laiyitming/wordpress-firebase-form/README.md

 ```
   `[bootstrap_sidebar_navigation]` : Shortcode for sidebar navigation
   `[firebase_form_shortcode]` : Shortcode for contest forms
-  `[firebase_contest_shortcode contest="-LHITRFgQimv9k6UzbYn"]` : Shortcode to show participated users, where contest is ID of contest whihc you can get from admin
+  `[firebase_contest_shortcode contest="-LHITRFgQimv9k6UzbYn"]` : Shortcode to show participated users, where contest is ID of contest which you can get from admin

 ### Required Plugin
   - We have created another plugin "bootstrap-sidebar-navigation" to show sidebar with links to diffrent pages of site